eXascaleInfolab/ActiveLink/README.md

 where MR is a mean rank after the current training epoch, and MR_opt is the best mean rank achieved on the previous training epochs within the same active learning iteration.

 #### Evaluation Rate
-Since active learning use a small fraction of a dataset at each iteration, the overall number of training epochs is much bigger for active learning setup compared to a traditional supervised approach (in fact one iteration of active learning is comparable to the full training cycle of non-active learning in terms of the number of training epochs).
+Since active learning use a small fraction of a dataset at each iteration, the overall number of training epochs is much bigger for the active learning setup compared to a traditional supervised approach (in fact one iteration of active learning is comparable to the full training cycle of non-active learning in terms of the number of training epochs).
-For time efficiency we do not evaluate model performance after each training epoch but rather after each _<eval-rate>_ epochs.
+For time efficiency we do not evaluate model performance after each epoch but rather after each _<eval-rate>_ epochs.

 #### Important Note
 The library requires pytorch version 0.3.1.
-For newer versions some migration updates needed.
+For newer versions some migration updates might be needed.

 ## References
 For the full method description and experimental results please refer to our paper: